KeyboardKit/KeyboardKit/README.md

 * tvOS 13.0
 * watchOS 6.0

-Note that not all features are available on all platforms and that some components that may compile for a certain platform may not make sense on that platform.
+Although the library builds on all platform, some features are unavailable on some platforms.

 ## Installation

-The best way to add KeyboardKit to your app is to use the Swift Package Manager:
+The best way to install KeyboardKit is with the Swift Package Manager.

 ```
 https://github.com/KeyboardKit/KeyboardKit.git
 ```

 You can add the library to the main app, the keyboard extension and any other targets that need it.